ymy29/DRG-Diff/README.md

 The `data/train_data/objects/` directory stores the source object images.
 Evaluation prompts and their reference images are stored under `data/evaluate_data/evaluate_prompt/` and `data/evaluate_data/reference_images/`, respectively.

-Image extensions may be changed to match the files used by your dataset loader.

 ## Training

 Configure Accelerate before launching training.
 Multi-GPU training is recommended.